Efoy fuel cells for quiet, reliable power anywhere. DETAILS FOR ALL MODELS

 Click image to enlarge

-For details of the new models see New Efoy Comfort fuel cell models.
+For details of the current Comfort models see Efoy Comfort fuel cell models.
 Although there are improvements in outputs and other details, the article below (based on the previous models which were updated in June 2011) is still valid in describing the general characteristics and installation of Efoy fuels cells.

 Enjoy the freedom of quiet, reliable power anywhere, at any time of the day

 or season and whatever the weather - even if you are a high energy user.

 It's always lighting up time with EFOY fuel cells.

 EFOY fuel cells will recharge your motorhome leisure batteries so that you can be sure of full energy reserves even in the remotest of places.

 They are the perfect power source for motorhome and camper owners who

 prize their independence and like the idea of not being tied to mains